vzool/docs/api/reference.md

 ### Get Item

-Get one or more single items from a given collection
+Get one or more single items from a given collection.

 ```http
 GET /items/[collection-name]/[pk]